PennController/penncontroller.github.io/reference/_how-to-guides/github.md

 To upload through Github:

-1. Under **Experiment 'EXPERIMENT_NAME'**, click **Update from git repo >>**.
-2. In the grey text input box, enter the following information:
+1. Press Git Sync button on project code interface.
-   + In the "repo url" field, enter the URL of the GitHub repository that you are copying.
+2. In the input box, enter the URL of the GitHub repository that you are copying.
-   + In the "branch/revision" field, enter the branch of the GitHub repository that you are copying.
-3. Click **Sync**.
+3. Choose the branch that you want to use from branch dropdown.
-4. If the uploading was successful, the uploaded files will appear in the appropriate folder(s) and briefly flash red.
+4. If the uploading was successful, the uploaded files will appear in the appropriate folder(s).